rossibarra/2015-shell-genomics/README.rst

   cd ..

 and type 'ls'.
-You should see at least two entries, ``shell-data.zip`` and ``data``.
+You should see at least two entries, ``shell-data.zip`` and ``data`` (on some systems you may not see the zipfile).
 Here you're using shorthand notation to go back up a directory.

 Type::

   ls data

-to tell ls to look in a different directory than your current working directory.
+to tell 'ls' to look in a different directory than your current working directory.
 This is equivalent to::

   cd data